The Concept of the Sacrament of

 In the Trebnik there are extracts from Nomokanon about penances.
 Placed there penances testify that penitential discipline in antiquity and even in the XVI-XVII centuries.
 Stood at high altitude.
 (For example, a free killer was excommunicated from Holy Communion for 20 years, an adulterer for 15 years, a fornicator for 7 years, etc.).

-At the present time, when there is not the moral strength that the ancient Christians made persistent in a long penitential feat and enduring with respect to moral and corrective measures, the ancient penances would be too much for us.
-Therefore, at the present time, usually in the form of penance, prayer, alms and other good deeds, reading the akathists, the Psalter, daily additional prostrations with Jesus' prayer, strict fasting for a certain period and, finally, the deposition of permission in sins (especially in cases of persistent impenitence) are usually given in the form of penance.
-And the prohibition for a certain time of communion.
+At the present time, when there is not that moral fortress that the ancient Christians made persistent in a long penitential feat and enduring with respect to moral and corrective measures, the ancient penances would be beyond our control.
+Therefore, at the present time, usually in the form of penance, prayer, charity and other good deeds, reading the akathists, the Psalter, daily additional prostrations with Jesus' prayer, strict fasting for a certain period and, finally, the deposition of permission in sins (especially in cases of persistent impenitence) are usually given in the form of penance. and the prohibition for a certain time of communion.
 The latter is given for especially grave sins.
-But here, too, one usually has to show more compassion than rigor (especially to those who are close to despair), leading the sinner who has sinned to the consciousness of unworthiness to receive the Holy Mysteries.
-However, there should not be too much relief, because when the pastor will give permission for all the most serious and mortal sins, and will hesitate to impose penances in the required cases, he will thereby promote the affirmation among his flocks of an easy glance and the very Grave lawlessness, which leads to a lofty attitude towards the requirements of moral purity and holiness of life, insensitivity to the unapproachable holiness of the Mystery of the Body and Blood of Christ.
+But here, too, one usually has to show more compassion than rigor (especially to those close to despair), leading the sinner who has sinned to the consciousness of unworthiness to receive the Holy Mysteries.
+However, there should not be too much relaxation, because when the pastor will give permission for all the most serious and mortal sins, and will hesitate to impose penances on necessary cases, he will thereby promote the affirmation among his flocks of easy eyes and the very grave lawlessness, which leads to a lofty attitude towards the requirements of moral purity and holiness of life, insensitivity to the unapproachable holiness of the Mystery of the Body and Blood of Christ.

 Above those who have finished penance, is read "Prayer over the one permitted by the prohibition", to which he is freed from the "proper bond" and is introduced into communion with the Church.
 According to ecclesiastical rules, no one else can forbid the forbidden except for the ban, excluding the cases of the death of the prohibitor, as well as the death of the penitent.